wp-plugins/heyyou/readme.txt

 == Changelog ==

+= 0.0.14 =
+* February 18th, 2012
+* removed: initial-scale=1.0 from mobile detection
+* fixed: bug where when attaching 1 img, gallery doesn't show. ($y > 0 && isset($x[0]['id']))

 = 0.0.13 =
 * February 4th, 2012
-* Updated: lightbox from 2.04 to 2.05 for IE9 compat..... awh IE.....
+* Updated: Minor IE9 compat in 3rd party JS tools.... awh IE.....
-* updated: updater for pre-alpha versions of heyyou to convert "hys_%feature%" post types into "hys_post" and be reconized as enabled
+* updated: updater for pre-alpha versions of heyyou to convert "hys_%feature%" post types into "hys_post" and be recognized as enabled
-* fixed: numberposts issue in hys_media library that may of cause "disapearing" and "uncategorizing" media items
+* fixed: numberposts issue in hys_media library that may of cause "disappearing" and "uncategorizing" media items

 = 0.0.12 =
 * "Hey Jude" - January 22, 2012